 Space has dark green, round, spoon shaped, almost smooth leaves that are still meaty enough for real flavour.
 The leaves are held up off the ground so they stay clean.
 We recommend this one for summer and fall harvest.
 This variety is lovely both cooked and raw, as baby leaf spinach, or full size.
 It will work in larger containers for early spring and late fall growing.
 Space spinach seeds have hybrid resistance to downy mildew races 1 to 3, 5, 6, 8, 11, and 12.
-Space boasts intermediate resistance to cladosporium leaf spot, as well.
+This variety boasts intermediate resistance to cladosporium leaf spot, as well.
 A fine hybrid developed for growing in the Pacific Northwest.

 Matures in 45 days.
 (Hybrid seeds)